 Imagine you are preparing to set up your tent, only to check the weather and realize there’s rain in the forecast.
 Uh oh…now what?
+If you don't have a tent from American Tent, your tent might not be as water resistant as it should be.
 We can’t go letting the rain put a damper on your festivities!
 Repairing a tent with rain damage can be a hassle, so waterproofing before use is the best way to avoid any damage to begin with!

 A simple guide for how to waterproof a tent: you can (A) use a waterproof spray on the gazebo fabric, or (B) seal the seams of the canopy with silicone.